zchee/golang-wiki/HttpStaticFiles.md

 }
 ```

 That example is intentionally short to make a point.
-Using panic() to deal with an error is probably too aggressive & would produce too much output.
-More typical style would be:
+Using `panic()` to deal with an error is probably too aggressive & would produce too much output.

-See the [net/http documentation](http://golang.org/pkg/net/http/) and in particular the [FileServer example](http://golang.org/pkg/net/http/#example_FileServer) for more details.
+See [net/http documentation](http://golang.org/pkg/net/http/) and in particular the [FileServer example](http://golang.org/pkg/net/http/#example_FileServer) for a more typical example.